dmitriigaidarji/fetcher_app/README.md

-# Dockerized React Django Celery applicaiton
+# Dockerized React Django Celery application

 This application is served as an example of how to create a development environment using Docker containers to connect Single Page ReactJS application with Django back-end.
 The stack includes: